Psychotherapy

 Recognizing progress in therapy can be measured through various signs, including increased self-awareness, improved emotional regulation, healthier coping mechanisms, enhanced relationships, and achieving specific therapeutic goals.
 Regular discussions with your therapist about your feelings, experiences, and behaviors will help assess your advancement.
 Positive changes in your daily life, such as reduced symptoms of distress and improved functioning, also indicate progress in therapy.

-Our team at Insights Psychology comprises of licensed psychologists, therapists, and psychiatrists with extensive clinical experience and diverse specializations.
-Each provider is dedicated to offering evidence-based, compassionate care tailored to meet individual needs.
-We ensure our team members continually update their skills and knowledge through ongoing professional development and training, allowing them to provide the highest quality mental health services to our clients.
+Our team at Insights Psychology comprises licensed psychologists, therapists, and psychiatrists with extensive clinical experience and diverse areas of specialization.
+Each provider is dedicated to delivering compassionate, evidence-based care tailored to each individual's unique needs.
+Our clinicians participate in ongoing professional development and training to ensure they remain current with best practices and continue providing high-quality mental health services.

-Dr. Siddiqui, Muhammad, Mills, Benson, & Houghton, clinical psychologists on our team have over 10 years of clinical experience.
+Drs.
+Siddiqui, Muhammad, Benson, Bauer, Bennett, and Houghton are clinical psychologists with over 10 years of clinical experience.

 Drs.
-Siddiqui and Muhammad are bilingual and provide services in Hindi & Urdu.
+Siddiqui and Muhammad are bilingual and provide services in Hindi and Urdu.

 We work with a wide range of ages, starting from age 6 and up.
 This includes children, adolescents, adults, and seniors.
 We offer specialized services tailored to meet the unique needs of each age group, ensuring comprehensive and age-appropriate care.